LAST MINUTE MUSICIANS BLOG

 PayPal

 Similar to bank transfer, PayPal allows clients to pay you online.
 However, PayPal’s customers like the added protection of paying through a third party.
-Note that PayPal does charge fees for receiving business payments (typically around 2.9% + a fixed fee), so factor this into your pricing if you plan to use it regularly.
+Note that PayPal does charge fees for receiving business payments (2.9% + 30p per transaction for UK Goods & Services payments), so factor this into your pricing if you plan to use it regularly.

 Cheque